katerhoades/GithubSetup/README.md

 <br>
 <br>

-# ▼△▼△▼ Use GitHub Pages
+# ▼△▼△▼ Using GitHub Pages
 If you have used GitHub before and previously created a website with a github.io address, then you won't be able to make a second github.io site.
 However, you can create what GitHub calls a "project" site and publish it using [GitHub pages](https://pages.github.com/).